-Form discrimination is defined as the ability to perceive differences among and positional aspects of objects, and is one of the most basic visual discriminations that a child has to make.
+Form discrimination is the ability to perceive differences among and positional aspects of objects.
+It is one of the most basic visual discriminations that a child has to make.

-The most obvious classroom activity requiring the child to discriminate forms is that of reading.
-The learning of the letters of the alphabet, syllables, and words will undoubtedly be impeded if there is difficulty in perceiving the form of the letters, syllables, and words.
-The child having a problem in this area is unable to distinguish between similar letters such as m and n, or words such as hose, house and horse.
+The most apparent classroom activity requiring the child to discriminate forms is that of reading.
+Learning the letters of the alphabet, syllables, and words will undoubtedly be impeded if there is difficulty in perceiving the shape of the letters, syllables, and words.
+The child with a problem in this area cannot distinguish between similar letters, such as m and n, or words like hose, house, and horse.

 That the discrimination of letters is a crucial skill in the early stages of reading is evidenced by an extensive literature review conducted by Chall.
 She concluded that the letter knowledge of young children is a better predictor of early reading ability than the various tests of intelligence and language ability.

-Edublox Online Tutor offers cognitive development programs, aimed at the development of the skills foundational to reading, spelling, writing and math.
-Form discrimination is one of these foundational skills.
+Edublox Online Tutor offers cognitive development programs to develop skills foundational to reading, spelling, writing, and math.
+Form discrimination is one of these foundational skills..